-[An old, prizewinning essay with some new photos added.
+[An old, prizewinning essay from back in 1995 with some new photos added.
 Yes, the Australian flatworms are still here!]

 The television screen faded.
 Torch in hand, I ventured out into the moist gloom of a Cornish evening to shut my pet rabbits in for the night.
 Gardener’s World’s images of invading New Zealand flatworms were still running through my head.